 Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
-Accommodations for persons with disabilities may be requested by contacting the event contact [insert name] two weeks before the start of the event [insert deadline date] at [insert phone number and email].
+Accommodations for persons with disabilities may be requested by contacting the event contact Kalamazoo County 4-H two weeks before the start of events at 269-383-8830 or msue.kalamazoo@msu.edu.
 Requests received after this date will be honored whenever possible.